 Regular growing sessions at SAW garden on Wednesdays 10am-12pm.
-We have now stopped our regular growing sessions for the year and will resume in March.
+See our Winter and Spring 2022 programme below!
 Updates will be posted here.

 Covid-19 shed light on the fragility of the UK’s food supply chains, so in response Dwellbeing and SAW organised a collective growing effort in the neighbourhood.
 Shieldfield Grows enabled people to grow vegetables, fruit and herbs in their homes, on balconies, gardens and allotments.